services mesh background

 Incorrect assumptions about how users will interact with a system can result in logic flaw vulnerabilities.
 In web applications, this is often seen in excessive reliance on client-side controls, which allow the malicious manipulation of workflows.

 Common weaknesses include injection vulnerabilities, such as command injection, database (SQL) injection and cross-site scripting (XSS).
-These vulnerabilities often seriously impact an application’s security and the sensitive data it processes.
+These vulnerabilities often seriously affect an application’s security and the sensitive data it processes.

 Cryptographic failures include the improper use of unsecured protocols, ciphers, certificates and legacy encryption technologies.
-These weaknesses may allow a suitably positioned malicious actor to intercept sensitive information as it traverses a network.
+These weaknesses may allow a hacker to intercept sensitive information as it moves across a network.

 Get in touch with our experts to discuss your needs